delacruzjl/string_parser/README.md

 # String_Parser REGEX

-extracts the percentages from a log line.
+Extracts the percentages from a log line using regular expressions groups.

 ## requirement